 The love letters: While Adam is off fighting, he writes to his cherished Charmiane, referring to her as his “Dear Helen.”
 In these correspondences, the yearning he feels for their long-distant love is palpable, as well as his disillusionment and horror in what seems a meaningless war.

-There is the brother vs. brother trope for a woman’s love.
+There is the brother vs. brother trope, fighting each other for a woman’s love.
 I admit to a bit of hypocrisy in my reading.
 I hate love triangles involving the hero and two women, especially when siblings are involved.
 But the heroine who is torn between two brothers trope, when done well, then that’s one I can appreciate.

 And if it’s between twin brothers, even more so.
 Here, this plot point is executed perfectly, for what we see is not always true.